 In 2013, the Company became the exclusive marketing partner of Fuji-SPS, the leading manufacturer of SPS equipment.
 This relationship places Cal Nano as exclusive Technical and Marketing Partner in North America.
 To complement the existing equipment at Cal Nano, larger production scale equipment is being evaluated as customers for potential production products are being developed by Cal Nano, its partners, and collaborators.
-The Company has successfully installed several new SPS systems in the U.S., Mexico and Canada for which it received commission and services revenue and has several more installations planned in the upcoming quarters, including 1 unit in Canada and 2 more in the U.S..
+The Company has successfully installed several new SPS systems in the U.S., Mexico and Canada for which it received commission and services revenue and has another installation scheduled in the current quarter in Canada.

 The growing application and volume requirements for cryo-milled materials have refocused Company plans and developments, requiring the Company to scale up towards commercialization while reducing the cost of cryo-milled materials.
 In this regard in June 2014, the Company purchased a larger mill, increasing its milling capacity by a factor of six, which is now operational.
 Since March 2015, the Company has received several larger development orders from a large, Seattle-based airframe manufacturer (totaling over \$130,000), which will require Cal Nano to utilize its new larger milling capacity.
 Under this program Cal Nano will subcontract major portions of the analytical work to its growing academic partners.
 This new order is indicative of the new scale of development programs that the Company is now capable of undertaking.
+The Company has submitted a patent application which outlines equipment designs and concepts which make the milling economically feasible on a large scale.